Table of Contents

 Regulatory and Legal Aspects

-Due to their complexity, hedge funds and hedge fund investments are subject to federal regulation.
-Some of the laws and regulations governing hedge funds include:
+Due to their complexity, hedge funds and hedge fund investments are subject to federal regulation, although they are not as strictly regulated as conventional investments such as mutual funds.
+That said, certain aspects of investment industry regulations do apply to hedge funds, including:

 • Securities Act of 1933